wlhlm/fc980c-controller/firmware/README.md

 Building QMK configurations that are not part of the main repository is a bit of a nuisance as the official configurator cannot be used and the setup for local builds requires additional manual steps.
-Because of this, a premade firmware binary is provided, but the recommendation for the user to build their own firmware.
-No effort is made to keep the binary up to date.
+Because of this, premade firmware binaries is provided, but is is recommended to build their own your firmware.
+No effort is made to keep the binaries up to date.

 [QMK]: https://qmk.fm/